6 Problems Using QuickBooks Your Business Should Avoid

 Your business needs advanced tools for accounting, reporting, and compliance.
 And you need it all in one place.
 A modern enterprise resource planning (ERP) system can help future-proof your business, prime you for competitive advantage, and improve profitability.

-Comparing QuickBooks to ERP systems
+Comparing QuickBooks to ERP Systems

 The table below compares the features, scalability, and costs of QuickBooks vs. an ERP system.